fitbenchmarking/fitbenchmarking/docs/source/users/checkpointing.rst

 Using ``--load_checkpoint`` will not re-run any results or run any new combinations that have been added to the options file.

-This command also does not check that the checkpoint file has not been edited manually.
+This command also does not check whether the checkpoint file has been edited manually.
 Manual editing may be desired for removing data while this feature is developed but should be done with caution to ensure results are still comparable.